Occupational Therapy (MOT)

 - All applicants must complete a minimum of 40 volunteer hours in at least two different OT practice settings.
 Some of these environments include hospitals, clinics, and private practices with a variety of populations.
 Forms for submission will be available within the OTCAS system.

-- Upon receipt of all materials from OTCAS, the supplemental application, and applicable fees, the Committee on Admissions will select those applicants for interview.
-Those selected will be notified in writing of the time and place.
-An invitation to appear for an interview should not be construed by the applicant as evidence of acceptance.
+- Upon receipt of all materials from OTCAS, the supplemental application, and applicable fees, the Committee on Admissions will contact selected applicants with instructions for submission of a video essay, as the program is no longer conducting interviews.
+An invitation to submit a video essay should not be construed by the applicant as evidence of acceptance.
 Notice of acceptance or other action by the Committee on Admissions will be on a "rolling" or periodic schedule.
 Early completion of the application is therefore, in the best interest of the student.

 Matriculating students should be aware that a felony conviction may affect a graduate's ability to sit for the NBCOT certification examination or attain state licensure.